Course Descriptions

 This is a listing of all credit-bearing courses offered by Bayan, generally organized by field, in fulfillment of degree program requirements in the M.Div. and M.A. degree programs at Chicago Theological Seminary.
 The courses are scheduled in the academic calendar in varying degrees of frequency, based on program requirements.
-Required core courses are more routinely offered, whereas elective courses are rotated to allow for greater variation and opportunity to study with diverse visiting faculty.
+Required core courses are more routinely offered, whereas elective courses are rotated to allow for greater variation and opportunity to study with diverse affiliate faculty.
 Most courses are offered once every two academic years.

-The Quran: Composition, Collection, and Teachings
+The Qur’an: Composition, Collection and Teachings (Ulum al-Quran)

-Instructors: Shaykh Yousef Wahb
+Instructor: Shaykh Yousef Wahb

-Instructors: Shaykh Fouad Elgohari
+Instructor: Shaykh Fouad Elgohari

 Islamic Law and Legal Theory

-Instructors: Dr. Mariam Sheibani
+Instructor: Dr. Mariam Sheibani

 History of Islam

-Instructors: Dr. Ovamir Anjum, Dr. Mona Hassan
+Instructor: Dr. Mona Hassan

 Islamic Ethics